STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering: Related Work

 While these methods advance multimodal alignment, they largely retain the standard GRPO formulation and address temporal perception primarily through reward engineering or auxiliary augmentations.
-ArrowRL and Video-R1 rely on handcrafted contrastive rewards based on forward/reverse or ordered/shuffled variants, while DeepVideo-R1 acts as a conditional curriculum, applying difficulty-aware noise augmentations strictly outside of the grouping mechanism.
+ArrowRL and Video-R1 rely on handcrafted contrastive rewards based on forward/reverse or ordered/shuffled variants, while DeepVideo-R1, NoisyRollout, and NoisyGRPO dynamically adjust the difficulty of the visual inputs or rely on unstructured noise augmentations outside of the grouping mechanism.
 In contrast, our proposed framework, STRIVE, fundamentally restructures the advantage calculation itself.
-Rather than abandoning standard relative optimization for a regression loss or relying on noise injection, STRIVE integrates \emph{spatiotemporal video variants} directly into a joint grouping strategy.
+Rather than abandoning standard relative optimization for a regression loss or relying on unstructured noise injection, STRIVE integrates \emph{spatiotemporal video variants} directly into a joint grouping strategy.
 By forming groups that combine textual responses with a question-aware, importance-based selection of frames, STRIVE enriches reward variance.
 This structured grouping strategy provides a reliable learning signal in low-variance regimes, leading to consistent gains over prior GRPO-based post-training approaches on video question answering benchmarks.